daniell-olaitan/daniell-olaitan/README.md

 *Job Crawler is a web application that connects job seekers with remote opportunities by allowing companies to post jobs and users to apply.
 It features admin roles for managing listings and users, and was built to strengthen my backend skills in Python, Flask, and database management.*

-> 🛠 Python · JavaScript · Flask · MySQL · CSS
+> 🛠 Python · JavaScript · Flask · Jinja · HTML · MySQL · CSS

 [GitHub Repository](https://github.com/daniell-olaitan/job-crawler)